dobromirmontauk/vision-playground/README.md

 - YOLOv8 processes these frames to detect objects
 - Flask provides the web server to stream the processed video
 - Threading is used to manage camera capture and inference simultaneously
+- Canvas operations in the browser allow for user interaction with the video feed

 ## Technical Details

-- The app uses a multi-threaded approach to separate capture, processing, and streaming
+- Multi-threaded approach to separate capture, processing, and streaming
 - Queues are used to safely pass data between threads
-- The YOLOv8 model draws bounding boxes around detected objects with class labels and confidence scores
+- HTML5 Canvas API for frontend image manipulation
+- Graceful shutdown handling to release camera resources
+- Frontend tested with Playwright for browser automation